ethereum/ethereum-org-website/src/content/guides/how-to-id-scam-tokens/index.md

 title="Why is the scam token called wARB?" contentPreview=''>

-There is a convention in Ethereum that when an asset is not ERC-20 compliant we create a "wrapped" version of it with the name starting with w.
-So, for example, we have [wBTC for Bitcoin](https://wbtc.network/) and [wETH for Ether](https://cointelegraph.com/news/what-is-wrapped-ethereum-weth-and-how-does-it-work).
+There is a convention in Ethereum that when an asset is not ERC-20 compliant we create a "wrapped" version of it with the name starting with "w".
+So, for example, we have <a href="https://wbtc.network/">wBTC for bitcoin</a> and <a href="https://cointelegraph.com/news/what-is-wrapped-ethereum-weth-and-how-does-it-work">wETH for ether</a>.

-It does not make sense to create a wrapped version of an ERC-20 token that is already on Ethereum.
-But scammers rely on the appearance of legitimacy rather than the underlying reality.
+It does not make sense to create a wrapped version of an ERC-20 token that is already on Ethereum, but scammers rely on the appearance of legitimacy rather than the underlying reality.

 </ExpandableCard>

-## How do scam tokens work?
+## How do scam tokens work? {#how-do-scam-tokens-work}

 The whole point of Ethereum is decentralization.
 This means that there is no central authority that can confiscate your assets or prevent you from deploying a smart contract.
 But it also means that scammers can deploy any smart contract they wish.